ReflectionHLE/ReflectionHLE/README-old.md

 Reflection Keen is released under the GNU GPLv2+.
 See gpl-2.0.txt for more details.

+The Wolfenstein 3D port is dual-licensed under the GNU GPLv2+ and the original terms for the Wolfenstein 3D sources from 1995.
+See gpl-2.0.txt and id-wolf3d.txt for more details.

 Nuked OPL3 is released under the GNU LGPLv2.1+.
 See lgpl-2.1.txt.

 The included depklite implementation, a modification of ExeUnpacker,